×

 When we asked people about industries and career opportunities in Madrid, they reponded:

 "Foreigners often have jobs in Madrid in a variety of industries, such as hospitality, tourism, retail, and technology.
 Many foreigners also work as English teachers, translators, and interpreters.
 Other popular jobs for foreigners include working in finance, marketing, and customer service.
-Additionally, there are many opportunities for foreigners to work in the creative industries, such as graphic design, photography, and video production," wrote a member in Madrid.
+Additionally, there are many opportunities for foreigners to work in the creative industries, such as graphic design, photography, and video production," remarked one expat living in Madrid, Spain.

 What is life like in Madrid?